 Use replica-specific hostnames or IP addresses instead of '%' for the replication account.

-- Create a consistent logical seed dump on the source server.
+- Create a consistent seed dump for the application database on the source server.

 --single-transaction keeps InnoDB tables consistent, but it does not protect non-transactional tables such as MyISAM.